-We are a blank check company, also referred to as a special purpose acquisition company ("SPAC") incorporated as a Cayman Islands exempted company on December 23, 2020.
+We are a blank check company incorporated as a Cayman Islands exempted company on December 23, 2020.
 We were formed for the purpose of effecting a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses (the "Business Combination").
 We are an emerging growth company and, as such, we are subject to all of the risks associated with emerging growth companies.